How to Install the Tracking Code

 Step 4: Copy the Tracking Code

-Use the [Copy to Clipboard] button to avoid having to save the tracking code by hand or missing out any characters.
+Use the [Copy] button to avoid having to save the tracking code by hand or missing out any characters.

 Note: When you need to install the tracking code in another webpage, you can find it in the [Manage Account Website(s)] section of [Account Settings].